GianluDR/GianluDR.github.io/_posts/2025-01-26-Argy-The-Diver-Spider.md

 ```

 ## What i learned
 This was my first game jam, a unique experience where you have to think differently—there’s no time to create everything, so you must keep it simple while still aiming for something fun, original, and engaging.
-We embraced this mindset by building on the idea of an underwater spider, creating a gameplay loop where you swim, avoid obstacles, manage oxygen by staying inside your bubble, and make your way back home.

 ## More about...
 Build, source code and further insights can be found in the github repository [here](https://github.com/GianluDR/ProjectJam).